The Irregular Latin Verb Sum (To Be): Conjugation, Uses, & More

 3 plur. | sint | essent |

-There is an alternative form of the imperfect subjunctive that appears in some ancient authors.
-It is based on the future infinitive fore (discussed below); you simply add the active personal endings to fore.
+WATCH OUT: There is also an alternative form of the imperfect subjunctive that appears in some ancient authors.
+It is based on the future infinitive fore (discussed below).

+You simply add the active personal endings to fore.
 Thus we find forem for essem, forēs for essēs, and so forth.

 Perfect System (Indicative)